officialyenum/Python-Flask-Template/README.md

-# Python Flask Starter Template
+# Python Micro Flask Starter Template

 A minimal yet scalable **Flask** template to help developers kickstart new projects **without the hassle of repetitive setup**.
 Designed for clean organization, modularity, and quick extension.